Reed–Solomon error correction: History

 Reed–Solomon codes were developed in 1960 by Irving S. Reed and Gustave Solomon, who were then staff members of MIT Lincoln Laboratory.
 Their seminal article was titled "Polynomial Codes over Certain Finite Fields".
 The original encoding scheme described in the Reed and Solomon article used a variable polynomial based on the message to be encoded where only a fixed set of values (evaluation points) to be encoded are known to encoder and decoder.
 The original theoretical decoder generated potential polynomials based on subsets of k (unencoded message length) out of n (encoded message length) values of a received message, choosing the most popular polynomial as the correct one, which was impractical for all but the simplest of cases.
-This was initially resolved by changing the original scheme to a BCH-code-like scheme based on a fixed polynomial known to both encoder and decoder, but later, practical decoders based on the original scheme were developed, although slower than the BCH schemes.
+This was initially resolved by changing the original scheme to a BCH-code compatible scheme based on a fixed polynomial known to both encoder and decoder, but later, practical decoders based on the original scheme were developed, although initially slower than the BCH schemes.
 The result of this is that there are two main types of Reed–Solomon codes: ones that use the original encoding scheme and ones that use the BCH encoding scheme.

 Also in 1960, a practical fixed polynomial decoder for BCH codes developed by Daniel Gorenstein and Neal Zierler was described in an MIT Lincoln Laboratory report by Zierler in January 1960 and later in an article in June 1961.
 The Gorenstein–Zierler decoder and the related work on BCH codes are described in a book "Error-Correcting Codes" by W. Wesley Peterson (1961).
 By 1963 (or possibly earlier), J.J.
 Stone (and others) recognized that Reed–Solomon codes could use the BCH scheme of using a fixed generator polynomial, making such codes a special class of BCH codes, but Reed–Solomon codes based on the original encoding scheme are not a class of BCH codes, and depending on the set of evaluation points, they are not even cyclic codes.